mbunge/mbunge.github.io/_posts/2016-02-20-interview-with-laura-founder-of-iconary.markdown

  - app
  - ios
  - android
+ - dictionary
 ---

 Laura invited me to like Iconary <a href="https://www.facebook.com/iconary" target="_blank">fan page on facebook</a> a while ago.
 Iconary is innovative dictionary app with a very special story.

-### 1. Hello Laura, who are you and what is your job at Iconary?
+### 1. Hello Laura, who are you and what is your job at iconary?

-I'm 31 years old and work as online-conceptioner for a digital agency in Bremen, Germany.
-Before that I worked as media designer.
-I'm working for 13 years in the advertising, design and media branch.
-I engage with Iconary as my own private project beside my job for the past months.
-I'm responsible for idea and concept, design and marketing and a huge amount of orgenizing at Iconary.
+I'm 31 years old and work as „Creative Conceptioner“ for a digital agency in Bremen, Germany.
+Before that, I worked as a media designer for some years.
+Including my studies, I have more than ten years of experience in the advertising, design and media branch.
+I came up with iconary as my own private project beside my job for the past few months.
+I'm responsible for idea/concept, design and marketing, while Kevin Skyba, our mobile developer, made my ideas come alive.

-### 2. How do you hit upon the idea of creating Iconary?
+### 2. How do you hit upon the idea of creating iconary?

-I want to take action since a refugee camp has been established last year in summertime in the near of our office located in Überseestadt (Bremen, Germany).
+I wanted to take action, when a refugees camp was built close to our office last summer.
 Along with a friend, I started to teach german once a week.
-And of course it's like a drop in a bucket.
-My wish was to make something avaiable for the peoable, when I'm not able to teaching them.
-In addition I looked for a project where I could test myself and which inceases my competences combined with my interestes and personal life in the digital world.
-Most refugees own a smart phone and an app suggests itself.
+But sometimes it feels like a drop in a bucket.
+So my wish was to make something available for the people they can teach themselves with.
+And in addition, I was looking for a private project where I could test my skills and which combines my digital profession with my personal social interests.
+Most refugees own a smartphone – so making an app suggested itself.

-### 3. Iconary is an app designed for iOS and Android.
-Who should use Iconary and which advantages do Icanory have?
+### 3. iconary is an app designed for iOS and Android.
+Who should use iconary and which advantages does iconary have?

-I start with research for similar projects and of course there are a lot dictionary apps.
-But no app was created as a pure icon dictionary which was made for refugees.
-My goal was to outdo the other apps, while I deliver a free app, which is accessible in offline mode, has a small file size, has an authentic recorded voice response.
-The app should also have a good appearance and a very good usability.
-A dictionary app combined with these features is an innovation.
-My goal was to start and just realize this idea, instead of to keep pace with the well-known apps.
+I started with a market research for similar projects and of course there are many dictionary and language apps.
+But no one was created as a pure icon based dictionary that was made for refugees.
+Our benefit is a free app, which is accessible in offline mode, has a small file size and authentic voice output by native speakers.
+Besides that, iconary has a nice look & feel and a very intuitive usability that makes learning easy and fun – even for kids.
+My first goal was to start and just realize my idea in a small and reduced version, instead of keeping up with the well-known apps.

-We ascertain that Iconary helps anyyone, who would like to improve it's own languge skills.
-We are also figured out that the colored icons and the good usability appear to kids.
+We noticed, that iconary helps anyone who would like to fresh up their vocabulary in French or Italian, for example.
+As i mentioned, we also figured out that the colourful design and the intuitive usability is very well received by kids.

 ### 4. Does the idea fit the final app?

-The final app complies exactly to my first idea and my vision, which I had in mind.
-But the current version of Iconary is only the beginning and more features will be added in upcoming releases.
-It is hard to deal with job, personal life and improve the app at the same time.
+The final app exactly matches my first idea and the vision I had in mind.
+But the current, first version of iconary is only the beginning and we´re working on upcoming releases with new features.
+Sometimes it´s hard to deal with a fulltime job (or job & university in Kevin´s case), personal life and to improve the app at the same time.
 But it's worth it.
-We are happy that we create this app within a few weeks and proud of the good feedback.
+We are happy that we created this little app within a few weeks and proud of the positive feedback so far.

 ### 5. Success and disappointments are always part of product development.
-What is your expierence?
+What is your experience?

-As mentioned above I very happy about the good feedback.
-We've got a lot of question caused by word of mouth of friends and collegues.
-Conditioned by my strong network in media landscape in Bremen, we were covered by local newspaper, serveral radio stadions (e.g. Funkhaus Europa) and one of the biggest technology blogs in Germany.
-Each report has a positive effect for our facebook reach, website visits and amount of downloads.
+We've already reached a good awareness in Bremen caused by word of mouth from friends and colleagues.
+I have a quite good network in the media scene of Bremen, so we were covered by a local magazine, local and even national radio stations (e.g. Funkhaus Europa) and on one of the biggest technology blogs in Germany.
+Each report has a positive effect on our facebook likes, website visits and app-downloads, of course.

-We only have to manage a disappointing situation while app development, when another dictionary app collect a lot of money at Startnext and start to improvements for refugees.
-There was a short moment when I ask my self "Is it really worth it?
-How could we keep pace with these big projects?".
-And yes, it is!
+We were lucky and only had to manage one disappointing situation while developing, when another icon-dictionary collected a lot of money on Startnext and started to improve their app for refugees, too.
+There was a short moment where I asked myself "Is it really worth it?
+How could we keep up with these big projects?".
+But yes, it is!
+Even if we don´t make money and won´t get famous :).

-We got a lot of good response but a true challenge is to reach our target audience.
-We need a marketing budget or a huge network of volunteers tp pass this challenge.
-We invest in flyers, facebook ads and businesscards, apart from that we use free resources like free meetups and events for refugees, mailings lists for volunteers, blogs or facebook groups.
-It is very hard to reach our target audience at a national scale considering that we dont't have time or money.
+We got a lot of positive feedback but a true challenge is to reach our target audience, not only supporters and other volunteers that help indirectly.
+We need a marketing budget or a huge network of volunteers for promotion.
+We only invest in flyers, posters or facebook ads but apart from that we use free resources like networking on events for refugees, mailing lists for volunteers, interviews, blogs or facebook groups.
+It is very hard to reach our target audience at a national scale considering that we have neither time nor money.

 ### 6. "Refugees" are a hotly debated topic in politics and in the media.
 How does the debate affect your team?

-This debate is not affecting our team.
-Of cource their is always crticism, but fortunately we got almost nothing.
-I do have my own oppinion and I'm really convinced that only doing is helping, instead of to have many redundant discussions.
-Thoughts of many others is not influencing myself.
-My work with refugees - now many friends - is a confirmation to myself, day by day.
+Not at all.
+Of course there is always criticism like in comments on blog articles, but fortunately our direct feedback is only positive.
+I do have my own opinion and I'm really convinced that the only thing that helps is to get active, instead of discussing too long.
+Thoughts of others is not really influencing me – besides feedback from users.
+My „work“ with refugees, who became very good friends already, is a confirmation and motivation for everything, day by day.

-### 7. Their is always a team behind a product.
-What is the iconary team size and which key skills do your team have?
+### 7. There's always a team behind a product.
+What is the iconary team size and which key skills does your team have?

-A big advantage is the small team which is consisting of me and Kevin.
-Kevin is volontary developing the app for android and apple during leisure time.
-We do have a lot of dear volonteers for voice recordings.
-Iconary could realized only this way.
+A big advantage is our small team of only me and Kevin.
+Kevin is developing the app for Android and iOS during his leisure time besides his studies („Digital Media“) and a student job.
+Some dear volunteers helped us with translations and the voice recordings in a studio and iconary could have been realized only with their support.

-Kevin is one of my collegues but we didn't know before Iconary.
-As we getting know us and talking about Iconary, we've got the same vision for the app.
-It is very good to work together via internet and also to cover the most competences to relaize and market Iconary.
+Kevin is one of my colleagues but we didn't know us before.
+As we were getting to know us and talked about iconary, we had the same vision for the app instantly.
+It´s very comfortable to work together via internet only and another big advantage to cover most of the skills like design & marketing.
+I also studied „Digital Media“ and after that „Media & Design Management“ and worked as a graphic & motion designer and online conceptioner for more than five years, so this experience helps a lot, too, of course.

 ### 8. Finances are an essential part for further product development.
-How is Iconary funded?
+How is iconary funded?

-Nothing :).
-We are especially investing passion, a huge amount of a time and a small amount of money for advertising and web hosting and thank-you-dinners for volunteers.
+Not at all :).
+Right now, we´re only investing passion and a lot of time.
+And of course a small amount of money for advertising (flyers, posters, facebook ads), web hosting or „thank-you-dinners“ for our volunteers.

 ### 9. Iconary is already broken into the market.
-What do you desire for the future of Iconary?
+What do you desire for the future of iconary?

-We are highly motivated and developing additonal custom features to fit the need of all refugees.
-The next release does have some improvements and new functions.
+We are still highly motivated and keep on developing additional features to better fit the needs of refugees.
+The next release will have some improvements and little but nice new functions.

-A big desire is to increase the amount of more words or hole sentences.
+A big desire is to increase the amount of words or even whole sentences.
 But this is not possible at the moment.
-We need more supporters to reach this goal and all these supporters could'nt only work for a better karma.
-I have to invest a lot of time for marketing tasks, such as this interview or to write to interessting multipliers.
-We could represent our projects besides 99 others at a event of refugee relief.
-It's still exciting.
+We would need supporters again to reach this goal and these people couldn´t work for a better karma only, of course ;).
+I have to invest a lot of time for marketing tasks, such as this interview or to contact interesting multipliers and keep on networking.
+But it helps a lot: last month we were invited to present our project besides 100 other initiatives at an event for refugee help in Bremen.
+So it will never be boring!

-### 10. Thank you very much and further luck with Iconary!
+### 10. Thank you very much and further luck with iconary!

 Thank you, Marco!